Skip to content

 May 20, 2026, 1:30 pm | Read time: 4 minutes

 Depression can strike anyone unexpectedly.
-This makes it all the more important to recognize early warning signs and know the indicators.
-Researchers have now discovered that grip strength may be an indicator of depression risk.
+That’s why it’s crucial to recognize early warning signs and understand the indicators.
+Researchers have now discovered that grip strength may be a clue to depression risk.

-“Whether someone becomes depressed or not is related to predisposition,” explained Prof. Dr. Ulrich Hegerl, a specialist in psychiatry and psychotherapy and chairman of the German Depression Aid Foundation.
-And there are apparently indications of who is at higher risk of developing it.
+“Whether someone becomes depressed or not is related to predisposition,” explained Prof. Dr. Ulrich Hegerl, a specialist in psychiatry and psychotherapy and chairman of the German Depression Aid Foundation, in a previous FITBOOK article.
+There are apparently indications of who is at higher risk of developing it.
 Researchers have now found that grip strength could be an indicator of depression risk.

 Weak Grip Strength Apparently Linked to Depression Risk

-A study from 2025 already showed that overweight individuals with higher grip strength have a lower risk of serious illnesses.
-Now, an international study with data from nearly half a million people shows that grip strength also indicates something about depression risk.1 Apparently, people with weak grip strength have a higher risk of developing depression.
+A study from 2025 already showed that overweight individuals with stronger grip strength have a lower risk of serious illnesses (FITBOOK reported).
+Now, an international study with data from nearly half a million people indicates that grip strength also reveals something about depression risk.1 Apparently, people with weak grip strength have a higher risk of developing depression.

 A Simple and Cost-Effective Method to Predict Depression?

 The goal was to investigate the relationship between hand grip strength and the occurrence of depressive symptoms or depression, as well as to identify possible moderators of this relationship.
-Common methods for diagnosing and predicting depression are not available to many people.
+Common methods for diagnosing and predicting depression are not accessible to many people.
 They are complex and associated with higher costs.
-Therefore, the scientists wanted to identify a cost-effective indicator to predict the risk of depression using a simple method.
+Therefore, the scientists aimed to identify a cost-effective indicator to predict depression risk using a simple method.
 The great advantage of grip strength is that it can be quickly, easily, and inexpensively determined with a small handheld device.

 What the Data Analysis Revealed

-For the meta-analysis, only cohort studies with a duration of at least one year were selected.
+For the meta-analysis, only cohort studies lasting at least one year were selected.
 Grip strength was measured using a hand dynamometer.
 Participants who were already suffering from depression at the start of the studies were excluded to ensure that the onset of depression was captured during the investigation.

 The data analysis showed that weak grip strength serves as a silent marker for depression.
 Individuals with weaker grips were about 26 percent more likely to develop depression over their lifetime.
 The relationship between grip strength and depression proved to be very consistent and was not influenced by age, gender, or smoking habits.
 However, the results do not mean that weaker grip strength necessarily leads to depression.
 The findings merely indicate that lower grip strength can serve as a useful warning sign that a person may be more susceptible to depression in the future.

 The researchers emphasize that while the relationship is statistically significant, its clinical significance is relatively low.
-This means that although the relationship exists mathematically, it is of little importance for actual diagnosis.
+This means that the established connection exists purely mathematically but is minor for actual diagnosis.

 Limitations of the Study

-The study’s results raise some questions.
-For example, it would be necessary to define what constitutes healthy grip strength at different ages.
+The study’s results raise several questions.
+For instance, it would be necessary to define what constitutes healthy grip strength at different ages.
 A 30-year-old has different values than a 60-year-old.
 Additionally, the average age of the participants was relatively high at 61 years.
-Does grip strength only serve as an indicator for depression risk in older people, or do the relationships also exist in younger people, such as those aged 20 to 30?
-And, of course, the question of why grip strength says something about mental health needs to be clarified.
+So, does grip strength only serve as an indicator for depression risk in older individuals, or do the connections also exist in younger people, such as those aged 20 to 30?
+And, of course, the question of why grip strength says something about mental health needs to be addressed.
 The weak hand is not the cause of depression but rather a reflection of overall physical resilience.
-Further research is needed to better understand all these relationships and develop a practical early warning method for depression.
+To better understand all these connections and develop a practical early warning method for depression, further research is needed.